carlosdale/incident-handler-journal/README.md

-# Incident Handler's Journal
+# Incident Handler’s Journal – Security Incident Documentation
-A collection of incident responses and
+This project documents a lab-based approach to security incident documentation using an incident handler’s journal.
+The objective was to practice accurately recording incident details, analysis steps, and observations throughout the incident response process.

 # Scenario 1